Dantusaikamal/Dantusaikamal/README.md

 <br />

-Hi, I'm [Sai kamal](https://www.linkedin.com/in/dantu-sai-kamal/), a Full Stack Developer 🚀 from Hyderabad, India, Currently a sophomore student contributing to various open-sourced projects and working on quite a few personal projects.
+Hi, I'm [Sai kamal](https://www.linkedin.com/in/dantu-sai-kamal/), a Full Stack Developer 🚀 from Hyderabad, India.
+Currently a sophomore student contributing to various open-sourced projects and working on quite a few personal projects.
 Also part of a start-up company aiming high 🌟

 I'm interested in Web Development, Machine learning and Data Science.